 - attached to membership records.
 Click save to members (Fig 2: 5).
 In this case, Cameo prepares separate PDF files for each merged membership and then attaches them to the corresponding membership records.
 This is slower than other methods because it has to run a browser separately for each member to convert the HTML to PDF.
 If you have separately for each individual turned on, you’ll attach a file for each individual to their record.

 - sent as personalised email attachments (like attachment templates).
 Cameo now offers PDF templates alongside attachment templates in the attachments menu for emails (Fig 4).
 Previously, Cameo stored PNG attachments as merged HTML and only converted them to PNG as it sent the email.
 Now, however, it generates both PNG and PDF attachments when merged (this makes it easier to preview the PDF attachment in email previews, sent emails, pending emails and past communications).
 As with save to members, Cameo produces separate PDFs for each record merged and then attaches them to the corresponding email.

-- attached to an invoice (when available).
+- attached to an invoice.
 You produce trading document PDFs from trading → invoices, quotations and purchase orders when you click send now for an invoice, and you have selected a PDF template (that services trading).
 You can also make a proforma PDF invoice template here, which you then customise.
-The PDF file is distinct from other attachments (such as your customer’s purchase order): it has a blue outline, and customers see it via the forthcoming invoices form.
+The PDF file is distinct from other attachments (such as your customer’s purchase order): it has a blue outline, and customers see it via the invoice form.
 You can use the same template to attach to an invoice email and to the invoice itself, though at the moment these will merge into two separate but identical merged PDFs.